56kcloud/Training/Docker/kickstart/chapters/webapps-part2.md

 Here's a quick summary of the few basic commands we used in our Dockerfile.

 * `FROM` starts the Dockerfile.
 It is a requirement that the Dockerfile must start with the `FROM` command.
 Images are created in layers, which means you can use another image as the base image for your own.
 The `FROM` command defines your base layer.
 As arguments, it takes the name of the image.
-Optionally, you can add the Docker Cloud username of the maintainer and image version, in the format `username/imagename:version`.
+Optionally, you can add the Docker Hub username of the maintainer and image version, in the format `username/imagename:version`.

 * `RUN` is used to build up the Image you're creating.
 For each `RUN` command, Docker will run the command then create a new layer of the image.
 This way you can roll back your image to previous states easily.
 The syntax for a `RUN` instruction is to place the full text of the shell command after the `RUN` (e.g., `RUN mkdir /user/local/foo`).
 This will automatically run in a `/bin/sh` shell.
 You can define a different shell like this: `RUN /bin/bash -c 'mkdir /user/local/foo'`

 * `COPY` copies local files into the container.

 * `CMD` defines the commands that will run on the Image at start-up.
 Unlike a `RUN`, this does not create a new layer for the Image, but simply runs the command.
-There can only be one `CMD` per a Dockerfile/Image.
+There can only be one `CMD` per Dockerfile/Image.
 If you need to run multiple commands, the best way to do that is to have the `CMD` run a script. `CMD` requires that you tell it where to run the command, unlike `RUN`.
 So example `CMD` commands would be:
 ```
   CMD ["python", "./app.py"]